Northeast Ohio Hospital Economic Impact Report

 Thousands of jobs and billions in wages are generated every year by area hospitals, according to the latest Northeast Ohio hospital economic impact report.

 Hospitals also provide significant value to the region through a variety of community benefit activities.
-In 2010, they provided a total community benefit of $1.24 billion, which includes nearly $648 million in free and subsidized care and more than $590 million in other activities such as community health improvement services, education and research.
+In 2015, they provided a total community benefit of $1.8 billion, which includes both free and subsidized care and other community benefit activities such as community health improvement services, education and research.